The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Julian Opie's Banker (signed) from 2014 is a striking digital print, estimated to be worth between £16,000 and £24,000.
-This artwork has been sold once at auction on 27th October 2016.
+The value of Julian Opie's Banker (signed) is estimated to be worth between £16,000 and £24,000.
+This digital print artwork, created in 2014, has an auction history of one sale on 27th October 2016.
 There have been no sales in the last 12 months or in the last five years.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis